Sunday, March 29, 2015

 In the US in January 2001, President George W. Bush announced his plan called “No Child Left Behind”.

-Now, in 2015 after 15 years the percentage of children who can barely read in English still remains the same as it was in 2001 which again was the same as it was in the 70’s.
+Now, in 2015 after 15 years the percentage of children who can barely read in English remains the same as it was in 2001 which again was the same as it was in the 70’s.

 Tuesday, March 17, 2015